soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 mid-level managers.

-During the orientation they kept telling us new joiners that they only have "the best of the best" people working for them, that everyone here is incredibly talented.
+During the orientation they kept telling us new joiners that they only have "the best of the best" people in tech working for them, and that everyone here is incredibly talented.

-### Team
+### Team and engineering levels

 I was assigned to an all-new-joiner squad, working on the backend of a upcoming mobile app product.

+The app is incredibly simple - more like a front-end for SQL databases and bank's legacy core banking software running in their mainframes.

-And then I learned that there are 3 tiers of SWEs at KBTG - a normal one (e.g. me), "advanced", and senior.
+Then I learned that there are 3 tiers of SWEs at KBTG - a normal one (e.g. me), "advanced", and senior.
 I was the only normal engineer (not advanced, not senior) in the entire squad.

-The app is incredibly simple - more like a front-end for SQL databases and bank's legacy core banking software running in their mainframes.

-I also learned that the project we're working had been developed by an outsourcers for 2 years already.
-In late 2023, around 25-30 SWEs were working on the product, which was still in beta.
+I also learned that the project we're working had been developed by an outsourced company for 2 years already.
+In late 2023, a total of 25-30 SWEs were working on the product, which was still in beta and nowhere near being ready for production.

-So, an outsourced company had been working on KBTG products for 2 years, and in 2023 KBTG hired more people, including me, to ship this product within their release timeline because the outsourced teams couldn't.
+It seems like KBTG just hired us to help with the delivery of the app after incompetent contractors failed to ship it after 2 years.

-> Other squad members had joined together and worked together before.
+> Other team members had joined together and worked together before.
-> They all came from the same place (another Thai bank), and they all
+> They all came from the another Thai bank, and they all
-> came here because their followed their manager.
-I later heard from
+> came here because their followed their manager who led the exodus.
-> a friend that their previous workplace was purging old, incompetent
+> I later heard from > a friend that their previous workplace was purging old,
-> engineers, replacing them with younger, more competent new joiners.
+> incompetent *senile* engineers, replacing them with younger and more
+> competent new hires.

 ### Worst possible code

+Their code is super bad - it follows a very stupid interpretation of "Clean Architecture", where they focused on the wrong part about the pattern (they did not even read the book).

 The first time I took a look at it, I was cursing whoever wrote that piece of shit, antichrist software.

-I'm not gonna say that my code is any good, but it sure was better than theirs.
+I'm not gonna say that my code is any good, but it sure was better than theirs by all metrics.

-Their code is super bad - it follows a very stupid interpretation of "Clean Architecture", where they focused on the wrong part about the pattern (they did not even read the book).

-One of them cared so much about keeping the function body short, so he splited a complex function into 5, all of which were not reused at all and resulted in fragmented code that I have to move up and down the files to understand.
+One of them cared so much about keeping the function body super short, so he splited a complex function into 5, all of which were not reused at all and resulted in fragmented code that I have to move up and down the files to understand.